Defense Against Charges of Harassing and Obscene Phone Calls

 Get the Harassment Defense You Need

-At Ahmed & Sukaram, our Redwood City lawyers have successfully defended clients in the state of California who have been charged with making harassing or obscene phone calls.
+At Ahmed & Sukaram, Attorneys at Law, our Redwood City lawyers have successfully defended clients in the state of California who have been charged with making harassing or obscene phone calls.

-If you are facing criminal charges anywhere in the State of California, contact the dynamic legal team of Ahmed & Sukaram immediately.
+If you are facing criminal charges anywhere in the State of California, contact the dynamic legal team of Ahmed & Sukaram, Attorneys at Law, immediately.
 We are here 24/7 to help you through this difficult time and fight for your future.

 ** ” Electronic communication device” includes, but is not limited to, telephones, cellular phones, computers, video recorders, facsimile machines, pagers, personal digital assistants, smartphones, and any other device that transfers signs, signals, writing, images, sounds, or data. ” Electronic communication device” also includes, but is not limited to, videophones, TTY/TDD devices, and all other devices used to aid or assist communication to or from deaf or disabled persons.
 “Electronic communication” has the same meaning as the term defined in Subsection 12 of Section 2510 of Title 18 of the United States Code.